smart-leds-rs/smart-leds-matrix/README.md

 A `DrawTarget` implementation to use (one, or more) smart LED matrixes as a graphics display driven by [embedded-graphics](https://docs.rs/embedded-graphics/latest/embedded_graphics/) `Drawable` objects.
 The integrated driver is from [smart-leds](https://docs.rs/smart-leds/latest/smart_leds/) crate.

-# Status
-It works on some level.
-Rectangles are fine.

-There are interesting issues though, with my setup (stm32f401 + 8x8 ws2812 matrix):
+# Known issues (with my setup: stm32f401 + 8x8 ws2812 matrix):
-* circles are not exacly drawn always to the same position
+* circles with the same parameters are not exactly drawn always to the same position, not sure if this is the same with bigger resolution displays or not
-* write operation usually gets back with an overrun error, while the display is still updated for ~every second time
+* write operation usually gets back with an overrun error, while the display is still updated for ~every second time (workaround: flush always twice)

 # Plan
-* Add more display types (like 2x2 or 1x4 grids of 8x8 matrixes), though user can add those anytime by implementing another `Transformation`.
+* Add more display types (like 2x2 or 1x4 grids of 8x8 matrixes), though user can add those anytime by implementing another `layout`.

 # Usage
-You may start by creating creating a driver for your LED and controller.
+You may start by creating a driver for your LED and controller.
 Some examples can be found [here](https://github.com/smart-leds-rs/smart-leds-samples).

 Once you have it, you can plug it into the `DrawTarget` implemented by this crate.